 One of our culinary travelers' favorite activities when they participate in our Italy cooking vacations is making cheese.
 This is not part of every itinerary:…Read This Post

-For world diabetes day we’re sharing a reduced-carb but still delicious pear tart.
+For world diabetes day we’re sharing a low carb pear tart.

-This tart is not NO-carb: it isn’t going to satisfy your Keto or Atkins diet, it was made to please a kid with type-1 diabetes: we’re not trying to eliminate carbs, we just have to watch the number.
-I’m also a big fan of when he has carbs trying to use real ingredients (like whole wheat flour and fruit, as in this tart).
+This low carb pear tart was made to please a kid with type-1 diabetes, not for someone on a diet.
+We’re not trying to eliminate carbs entirely (although you could make this as a keto pear tart), we just have to watch the number.
+I’m a big fan of when he has carbs trying to use real ingredients like almond flour and fruit, as in this tart.